arvidn/libtorrent/docs/manual.rst

 to make it more likely to utilize all available bandwidth, and avoid having torrents that don't transfer anything block the active slots.

-``active_limit`` is a hard limit on the number of active seeds.
+``active_limit`` is a hard limit on the number of active torrents.
 This applies even to slow torrents.

 ``auto_manage_interval`` is the number of seconds between the torrent queue